4.2 Badram and Badrom Directives

 placed into those classes, invalid memory areas will be avoided.

-and _ROMSIZE
+The_RAMSIZE and _ROMSIZE preprocessor

 macros are also available and indicate the largest data and program memory space